hari-prakash/sta309/r-help/02-categorial-data.md

 	 no yes
 	 30  21

-(The part of the commands above after the `#` sign are comments and won't be interpreted by R; you don't have to enter the comments into R. They are there for your preference.)
+(The part of the commands above after the `#` sign are comments and won't be interpreted by R; you don't have to enter the comments into R. They are there for your reference.)

 The `prop.table` function takes the frequencies in a table and converts them to percentages.
 The function can be used to obtain the percentages for each cell, row percentages, or column percentages as shown below.